spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 Anything can go in the render method.
 What is in the render method will be shown to plugin users when configuring their Spinnaker pipeline.
 In this example, the user can input the maximum number of seconds to wait to continue executing the pipeline.

 **Set Methods**
 Stages are made up of JSON that contains all information that will be passed to the backend.
-To update the stage JSON with the data the user enters use `this.props.updateStageField` method that takes in a valid JSON object of what to update.
-In this example we are updating the `maxWaitTime` field with the value that the user enters.
+To update the stage JSON with the data the user enters, use the `this.props.updateStageField` method that takes in a valid JSON object of what to update.
+In this example, we are updating the `maxWaitTime` field with the value that the user enters.

 **Register Stage**
-The `registerStage` method is what makes the stage available to be used.
-These are the required fields for registering a stage.
+The `registerStage` method is what makes the stage available for use.
+These are the required fields for registering a stage:

-1. key → a unique name of the stage
+1. key → A unique name of the stage
-2. label → is what is used inside the UI to display, saying what the name of the stage is
+2. label → Text used inside the UI to display what the name of the stage is
-3. description → a short description of what the stage will do
+3. description → A short description of what the stage does
-4. component → if using React to create a stage, this is where you would put the component to render
+4. component → (If using React to create a stage) Place where you would put the component to render

 Optional Fields:

-1. cloudProvider → if the stage can only be ran in one of the cloud providers, that can be selected here
+- cloudProvider → if the stage can only be ran in one of the cloud providers, that can be selected here.

 # Writing The Plugin Manifest

 Here is an example of a plugin manifest: